+No significant external decoration.

+Conservatories / Porches There are two attached porches which are in dilapidated condition.

+Visually inspected.

+Communal Areas None.

+Garages and Permanent There are dilapidated stores/outbuildings within the garden ground S.

+Dutbuildings Visually inspected.

+visually inspected.

+Outside Areas and Boundaries Garden grounds are hard landscaped.
+These are bounded by brick walls

+and metal fencing.

+Visually inspected.

+any

-Ceilings Internal walls Assumed to be of lath and plaster materials and dry lined with plasterboard sheets.
+Ceilings Assumed to be of lath and plaster materials.

 Visually inspected from floor level.

+visually inspected from floor level.

-Plastered on the hard, dry lined with plasterboard sheets with other areas of lath and plaster.
+nternal Walls Plastered on the hard or dry lined with plasterboard sheets.

 Visually inspected from floor level.

-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring appears to be of suspended timber.
+Using a moisture meter, walls were randomly tested for dampness v vhere

+considered appropriate.

+Flooring appears to be of suspended timber or solid concrete.

 Surfaces of exposed floors were visually inspected.
+No carpets or floors were lifted. or

+coverings were inted.

-No carpets or floor coverings were lifted.
-Internal joinery and kitchen fittings There are floor and wall mounted units in the kitchen.
-Internal doors are of timber and glazed design.
+Internal Joinery and Kitchen There are limited floor units within the kitchen.
+Fittings Internal doors are of timber/UPVC and glazed design.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There are gas fires in the lounge and dining room.
+Chimney Breasts and Fireplaces There is an open fire within the dining room.
+There is a disconnected stove within a bedroom There is a stove in lounge.
+Any other fireplaces have been boarded over.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Generally painted and papered with tiling and timber ceilings in some apartments.
+Internal Decorations Generally painted and papered with wet wall and a PVC ceiling in some apartments.
 Visually inspected.
 Cellars None.
+I .